NVE/nve-git-intro/README.md

 - Finally, to collaborate:
 *upstream, pull request, fetch, collaborator, contributor, issue*

 This [page](https://www.kernel.org/pub/software/scm/git/docs/gitglossary.html) presents a more exhaustive glossary of terms (i.e. *origin, master, rebase, head...*).

+**NOTE** In order to use the Github website and the Github Desktop application (for personal work or collaboration), it is good to understand those git-specific terms.
+However, both personal work (*time machine*) or collaborative work can be done entirely without using shell commands (with Github and Github desktop application only).
+In some cases, shell commands are compulsory.
+Some key commands are presented below:

 ## Cheat sheet (summary of useful commands)